ssenmosip/mosip-temp-documentation/Audit-Manager.md

    * Success
    * Failure
 1. Raises an alert in case of an exception
+The Audit Manager being an asynchronous service, also supports prevention of Audit data loss in cases where Audit service itself is down or the Audit Database is down.
+Audit Manager does it by putting any storing any audit records which are not stored in DB into a Log file and continuing with capturing Audits.

 ## Log Manager
 Log manager provides following functionalities: